 5. “The Green Grass Grew All Around”

 This is another song that builds on itself.
-The song focuses more and more on the details of the tree itself as the verses go on.
+It focuses more and more on the details of the tree itself as the verses go on.
 It’ll encourage your children to look a little bit closer when they’re in nature.
 They’ll be reminded to be observant and curious.

 6. “Ants Go Marching”

-Sing this song while you’re going on a hike or a walk with your kids.
-If they’re very young, this is a good song to help them work on their counting skills.
+Nope, not the Dave Matthews Band song.
+Rather this is the classic ear worm: “…and the ants go marching one by one…” Sing the song while you’re going on a hike or a walk with your kids.
+If they’re very young, this is a good one to help them work on their counting skills.
 “Ants Go Marching” will probably be stuck in your head for the rest of the day.
 You can thank us later.

 This is actually an Australian song, but for some reason, it’s often sung in America.
 This catchy song will have your kids laughing at the unfamiliar words you’re singing.
 This also gives you an opportunity to teach them that different animals live in different environments.
 You can’t find Kookaburras in America, but there are certain local critters you can tell your kids to keep an eye out for.

 We couldn’t just put one song about bears on this list.
 Kids love bears, but maybe try to camp in an area where there aren’t any actual bears.
 They’re going to be a lot less cuddly than the ones in these songs.

 2. “This Land Is Your Land, This Land Is My Land”